 - They often test biocompatibility of materials used in the mouth (like bridges and fillings) to see how well the material reacts to your mouth and personal biology.

 Remember, holistic dentistry is not just a procedure–it’s a whole perspective.
 To find a dentist whose values match yours, ask good questions!
-Call Dr. Henrie, Dr. Marchant, Dr. Bragiel & Dr. Madsen at Health Centered Dentistry in Anchorage to ask about holistic practices and dentistry that benefits your smile and much more!
+Call Dr. Henrie, Dr. Marchant and Dr. Bragiel at Health Centered Dentistry in Anchorage to ask about holistic practices and dentistry that benefits your smile and much more!